 Even if you do not work directly with individuals with these conditions, it is important that you know about them so that you can understand the reasons that may be behind certain behaviours or so that you can recognise signs and symptoms that may need to be passed onto others.

 Mental Health Conditions

 Mental health conditions affect an individual’s emotional and psychological wellbeing.
 There are several different kinds of mental health conditions including mood disorders, personality disorders, eating disorders and PTSD as well as the conditions listed below.

 Psychosis is when an individual’s thoughts and feelings are out of touch with reality.
 This may mean they have strong thoughts or beliefs that aren’t shared by others (delusions) or they see, hear, feel, smell or taste things that aren’t really there (hallucinations).

 An individual that suffers from psychosis may feel frightened, worried, upset and sad.
 Although what they are experiencing may not be real, it is important to understand that it will feel very real to them.
 It can be useful to acknowledge this to them and explain that you will help to keep them safe.

-Examples of psychotic conditions include paranoid schizophrenia and bipolar.
+Examples of psychotic conditions include paranoid schizophrenia and bipolar disorder.

 Depression can be described as a long-term debilitating sadness.
 It creates feelings of never-ending despair and hopelessness for individuals with this condition and, in extreme cases, suicidal tendencies.
 This can result in them becoming socially isolated and not engaging with others.

-Other feelings associated with depression include low moods, upset, crying and guilt.
+Other feelings associated with depression include low moods, being upset, crying and guilt.

 Individuals that suffer from anxiety struggle to relax and can be restless and find it hard to concentrate.